 Congratulations, you made it past the “First Date Gate”!
-There was enough of a spark, or just interest to warrant planning a second date.
+There was enough of a spark, or just interest, to warrant planning a second date.
 This is your chance to make it memorable.
 You’ve gotten past the opening niceties, the Q & A’s about your job, kids (if you have any), likes and dislikes, hobbies.
-Now is your chance to delve deeper find out more and to really impress one another.
+Now what?
+This is your chance to delve deeper find out more and to really impress one another!
 The second date is really critical because you’re now (BOTH of you) getting a chance to see how you’ll get along in the “real world” and not the somewhat bizarre world of “the ice-breaker date”.
 You’ve Made It To The Second Date…Now What?
 What to do, what to do?
 Here are some ideas:

 Show You’ve Been Paying Attention

-Show your date you’ve really read their profile and not just skimmed it. [/quote] This is your golden chance to show that you’ve been paying attention.
+Show your date you’ve really read their profile and not just skimmed it.
+This is your golden chance to show that you’ve been paying attention.
 You found their online profile different, special or more interesting than all the others.
 Show your date you’ve really read their profile and not just skimmed it.
 If you find that you and your date are:

 Go on a date to the bookstore.
 It’s a great way to get into a conversation about what books they’ve read, their favorites and why.
 You’ll learn a lot more about your date than you would from a garden-variety conversation.
 Better yet, go on a date to the library…yes the library.
 Same exploration as above but you’ll have to whisper…and put your heads close to one another…pretty sexy…especially for a book-geek 😉

 Pack a picnic lunch and head to the dog park.
 If your date is a dog owner, you’ll get a first hand look at what kind of doggie-parent he or she is.
 Don’t laugh, even if you’re not looking for the future co-parent of your children, seeing the nurturing side of your date can be very telling.